Cogmob/mu/README.md

 Removes everything except for src and then generates 'gen/dev' and 'gen/release' from scratch.

+#### store

+Opens the page needed to create a repo on github / bitbucket and then sets the origin and pushes the repo.

 #### install / uninstall module

 Installs a module as either save or save-dev in the 'gen/dev' folder and copies